UppaJung/harvard-cs-tbd/project/proposals/proposal-structure-with-examples.md

 1. Crypto-currency users with digital wallets

-2. Do crypto-currency experts use different strategies to protect their digital wallets?
+2. Do crypto-currency experts use different strategies to protect their digital wallets than non-experts?

 3. If there is evidence to support a gap between experts and non-experts, we could direct research into making the strategies used by experts accessible to all users.